ozanbozdag/ozanbozdag.github.io/_pages/about.md

   - /about.html
 ---

 In 2018, I started a project that is now known as the Multicellularity Long-Term Evolution Experiment (MuLTEE), which explores the very early steps of multicellular adaptation.
 Now at 1500+ days (7,500 generations), this longest-running evolution experiment exploring this major transition has generated various research papers and thesis chapters for scientists at the Ratcliff Lab, Georgia Tech, and universities outside of the US.
-Below is a short summary of the idea that started this long-term evolution experiment and a few topics it has explored.
+Below is a short summary of the idea that started this long-term evolution experiment and a few topics it explores.

 **The Multicellularity Long-Term Evolution Experiment (MuLTEE)**